North East Football History

 It seemed that this might well be the case in the 2004-05 season when Middlesbrough qualified for the UEFA cup competition after finishing seventh in the Premier League.
 Extraordinarily, in 2006 Boro reached the final of the UEFA Cup, only to lose 4-0 to Spanish club Sevilla at the Philips Stadion in Eindhoven in the Netherlands.

 Perhaps the most significant North East football achievements have come from North East individuals who have ironically brought success to football clubs in other regions.
-This is true for many footballers but is especially notable in football management.
+As we have seen, this can be true for many footballers but is especially notable in football management.
 In 2020 a prominent BBC sports journalist, Phil McNulty, published an article about whom he considered to be the greatest post-war British football managers, based on their trophy successes.

 McNulty chose the best fourteen managers and although he made no mention at all of their birthplaces, they were all remarkably born (with the one exception of Alf Ramsey) in either the North East of England or in and around the Glasgow area of Scotland.
 It is perhaps worth noting that Sir Alf Ramsey’s long-term Assistant Manager (including the 1966 World Cup win), was a North Easterner, the Middlesbrough-born Harold Shepherdson.

-As the map below showing the managers’ birthplaces demonstrates, all the great trophy honours achieved by North East-born football managers came at clubs outside the North East region.
+As the map above showing the managers’ birthplaces demonstrates, all the great trophy honours achieved by North East-born football managers came at clubs outside the North East region.

 Other than the Dagenham-born Ramsey, the most successful English-born managers (according to McNulty) were as follows, where the league titles listed are only those achieved in the highest tier league: